-Our Retail Pharmacy International division (excluding equity method investments) has pharmacy-led health and beauty retail businesses in eight countries, each focused on helping people look and feel their best.
-We operated 4,722 retail stores in the division as of August 31, 2017 (see properties in part I, item 2 below for information regarding geographic coverage), and have grown our online presence significantly in recent years.
-Our principal retail pharmacy brands are Boots in the United Kingdom, Thailand, Norway, the Republic of Ireland and The Netherlands, Benavides in Mexico and Ahumada in Chile.
-In Europe, we are a market leader and our retail stores are conveniently located and our pharmacists are well placed to provide a significant role in the provision of healthcare services, working closely with other primary healthcare providers in the communities we serve.
+The Retail Pharmacy International division (excluding equity method investments) has pharmacy-led health and beauty retail businesses in eight countries, each focused on helping people look and feel their best.
+The Company operated 4,767 retail stores in the division as of August 31, 2018 (see properties in part I, item 2 below for information regarding geographic coverage) and has grown its online presence significantly in recent years.
+The Company's principal retail pharmacy brands are Boots in the United Kingdom, Thailand, Norway, the Republic of Ireland and The Netherlands, Benavides in Mexico and Ahumada in Chile.
+In Europe, the Company is a market leader and its retail stores are conveniently located and its pharmacists are well placed to provide a significant role in the provision of healthcare services, working closely with other primary healthcare providers in the communities the Company serves.

-The Boots omni-channel offering is differentiated from that of competitors due to the product brands we own, such as No7, Boots Pharmaceuticals, Soap & Glory, Liz Earle, Sleek MakeUp, Botanics, and 'only at Boots' exclusive products, together with our long established reputation for trust and customer care.
-Our brands portfolio is enhanced by our in-house product research and development capabilities.
+The Boots omni-channel offering is differentiated from that of competitors due to the product brands the Company owns, such as No7, Boots Pharmaceuticals, Soap & Glory, Liz Earle, Sleek MakeUp, Botanics and 'only at Boots' exclusive products, together with its long established reputation for trust and customer care.
+The Company's brands portfolio is enhanced by its in-house product research and development capabilities.

-Our retail store networks are typically complemented by online platforms.
-In the United Kingdom, through the boots.com website and integrated mobile application, our 'order and collect' service allows customers to order from a range of over 35,000 products by 8:00 p.m. and collect from noon the following day from approximately 99% of the United Kingdom's retail stores as of August 31, 2017.
+The Company's retail store networks are typically complemented by online platforms.
+In the United Kingdom, through the boots.com website and integrated mobile application, the 'order and collect' service allows customers to order from a range of over 33,000 products by 8:00 p.m. and collect from noon the following day from approximately 99% of the United Kingdom's retail stores as of August 31, 2018.

 The Boots Advantage Card loyalty program, where customers earn points on purchases for redemption at a later date, continues to be a key element of the Boots offering.
-As of August 31, 2017, the number of active Boots Advantage Card members totaled 15.5 million.
-For this purpose, we define an active member as someone who has used their card in the last six months.
+As of August 31, 2018, the number of active Boots Advantage Card members totaled approximately 15 million.
+For this purpose, an active member is defined as someone who has used their card in the last six months.

-In addition, Boots in the United Kingdom is one of the leaders in the optical market with 637 practices, of which 178 operated on a franchise basis as of August 31, 2017.
+In addition, Boots in the United Kingdom is one of the leaders in the optical market with 618 practices, of which 167 operated on a franchise basis as of August 31, 2018.
 Approximately 30% of these optical practices are located in Boots stores with the balance being standalone optical practices.